bansell/tidyExt/README.md

 ```

 NB Not run here.
 This will print the entire table to the console when
-called from the console, a .R or .Rmd file.
+called from the console, an .R or .Rmd file.

 <br>